 Twenty Book Challenge Requirement

 This year, we will read three books with the class.
-You will be expected to read independently as well.
+You will be expected to read independently as well and either take an AR Test OR write a summary/reflection (see below for format).
 You may use the books we read in class, but you must wait until we have finished reading them as a class.
-This is a test grade, and you must read the equivalent of at least five books each nine weeks:
+In order to be rewarded for this, you must read at least the equivalent of five books each nine weeks.
+I hope you have fun with this!

 Choose books that are middle school level or above with at least 100 to 300 hundred pages for ONE book.
 For books over 300 pages: 301 to 600 = TWO books; 601 to 900 pages = THREE books; 901 to 1,200 pages = FOUR books